 - Visit family or friends

-How Long You Can Stay in Australia with an eVisitor
+How long you can stay in Australia with an eVisitor

 The eVisitor visa permits a consecutive 90-day (3-month) stay in the country.
-However, it has a total validity of 12 months for entry to Australia.
+However, it has a total validity of 12 months for entry into Australia.
 The Australia eVisitor is also a multiple-entry visa, meaning that the holder can enter and leave the country multiple times until their passport or the eVisitor expires, whichever comes first.

-Eligible countries for eVisitor
+Eligible countries for the Visitor visa

 - Czech Republic